 My family and I love Bacolod chicken inasal.
-We often eat out or just buy inasal for take out and eat it in the confines of our dining room where we can have eat all you can rice and bottomless drinks without having to pay extra.
-We also bring it during potluck dinners with the rest of the clan.
-We eat our chicken inasal with our hands, with steamed or garlic rice, and lots of chicken oil (which is actually just cooking oil colored with achuete a.ka. anato oil).
+We often eat out or just buy these for take out and eat it in the confines of our dining room where we can have eat all you can rice and bottomless drinks without having to pay extra.
+We also bring these along with other grilled dishes during potluck dinners with the rest of the clan.

-Most of us in our table chose one and it later turned out to be Aida’s Manokan and it did garner the most votes.
-But before you make judgments, read the rest of my article.
+Most of us in our table unanimously chose one and it later turned out to be Bacolod chicken inasal from Aida’s Manokan.
+It did garner the most votes from the rest of the audience.
+But before you make judgments, read the rest of my article thought.

-Below are perhaps the most popular Bacolod chicken inasal joints in Bacolod City.
+Below are perhaps the most popular Bacolod chicken inasal joints in Bacolod City, Negros Occidental.

 Bacolod Chicken Inasal Restaurants

 Chicken House is the original Bacolod chicken inasal.
 But it was owned by a different family back in the 70s (Read the Bacolod Chicken Inasal history below, as written by Lloyd Tronco).

 At present, they now have branches at Araneta St., Lacson St., San Juan Street, and Hilado St. (Shopping) and people come here for their flavorful Bacolod chicken inasal as well as their grilled pork chop.
 Their chicken tastes simple yet complicated, the meat is tender, and is grilled just right.
 The flavors go through and through the meat.

 And aside from the taste, many people come here and bring their guests because they have a much nicer physical restaurant, among other Bacolod restaurants serving inasal.
 They have an air conditioned area, too, that can become a function room if you want your gathering to be exclusive.
 But you just have to pay an extra 10% on your bill if you occupy the aircon room.